Other countries should not be able to follow US suit on Israel embassy, Turkey says

 Muslim countries must together ensure that other nations don't follow in the path of the United States and open embassies in Israel's Jerusalem, Turkey's foreign minister said on Friday, at the start of a summit to address the issue.

-ISTANBUL: Muslim countries must together ensure that other nations don't follow in the path of the United States and open embassies in Israel's Jerusalem, Turkey's foreign minister said on Friday, at the start of a summit to address the issue.
+ISTANBUL: Turkey called on Muslim countries to stop other nations from following the United States and opening embassies in Israel's Jerusalem, as it opened a meeting in Istanbul on Friday to address the issue.

-Mevlut Cavusoglu made the comment at an opening address of an emergency meeting of the Organisation of Islamic Cooperation (OIC), which Turkey called after Israeli forces killed dozens of protesters in Gaza.
-The protesters were demonstrating against the opening of the United States embassy in Jerusalem.
+Turkish President Tayyip Erdogan called the summit of the Organisation of Islamic Cooperation (OIC), made up of 57 member countries, after Israeli forces killed dozens of protesters in Gaza this week.
+The Palestinian protesters were demonstrating against the opening of the U.S. Embassy in Jerusalem.

 (Reporting by Tuvan Gumrukcu; Writing by David Dolan; Editing by Daren Butler)